 Open disclosure is the discussion we have with you if something goes wrong that has harmed you, or had the potential to harm you.
 Open disclosure is a two-way exchange that may take place in several meetings over a period of time.
 Open disclosure is not a legal process or about apportioning blame.
 Open disclosure does not affect your rights in any manner.

-- through our internal quality reviews, or
+- Our internal quality reviews

-Mayflower has a two-stage open disclosure process.
+Mayflower has a two-stage open disclosure process

 Stage One is an informal process where staff will talk openly with you and/or your representative.